Skip to main content

 /data_connectors/:id

-Deletes an existing data connector.
+Deletes an existing Data connector.
 The connector must be in draft state and must not be in use by any workflows or AI agents.

-Results API
+How to use the Results API

-The Results API gives you programmatic access to execution data for each data connector.
+The Results API gives you programmatic access to execution data for each Data connector.
 Use it to build custom dashboards, feed alerting systems, or perform deeper analysis than the in-product health dashboard provides.

 • GET /data_connectors/:id/execution_results — retrieves paginated execution logs.
 Results from the last hour are returned by default.
 Use start_ts and end_ts to customise the time range.
 Request/response bodies are excluded by default — use include_bodies=true to include them.